ChrisKoivu/Now-Loading-VMS/README.md

 * All migrations, factories, and seeds files are located in the database folder

-# Create User at Command Line
+# Create Admin User at Command Line

 First add user authorization to the project by typing:

     php artisan make:auth

-To create a standard user at the command line, type the following:
+To create a admin user at the command line, type the following:

     php artisan tinker